Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

-Right after the lattice switch we have BEC reside symmetrically on the $\Gamma$ point of the second band.
-We then hold the system for $5$ ms, and take the measurements of momentum distribution of the BEC through time-of-flight (TOF).
+{Right after the lattice switch we have cold atoms reside symmetrically on the $\Gamma$ point of the second band.} We then hold the system for $5$ ms, and take the measurements of momentum distribution of the system through time-of-flight (TOF).
 We repeat the same experiment for $600$ times, and then perform statistics on the independently obtained TOF images.
 The results are shown in Fig.~\ref{fig:f2}.
-From the averaged signal shown in Fig.~\ref{fig:f2}{\bf a}, it is evident that the condensate forms at the $M$ points in the Brillouin zone.
-The kinetic energy decrease in the lattice is expected to be absorbed by the continuous degrees of freedom along the tube, where interaction effects play an important role.
-To diagnose the Potts-nematic order, we divide the momentum space into three regions marked as $\square$, $\bigcirc$, and $\bigtriangleup$, related to each other by a $C_3$ rotation.
+To diagnose the Potts-nematic order, we divide the momentum space into three regions marked as $\square$, $\bigcirc$, and $\bigtriangleup$, related to each other by a $C_3$ rotation (see Fig.~\ref{fig:f2}{\bf a}).
 The total population in these three different regions are denoted as $n_{\square}$, $n_{\bigcirc}$, and $n_\bigtriangleup$, correspondingly.
-We define a complex valued Potts nematic contrast (PNC) as \be {\rm PNC} = \frac{n_{\square}+ e^{i2\pi/3} n_{\bigcirc} + e^{i4\pi/3} n_\bigtriangleup}{n_{\square}+ n_{\bigcirc} + n_\bigtriangleup}, \ee which vanishes only when the $C_3$ symmetry is unbroken.
+We define a complex valued Potts nematic contrast (PNC) as \be = \frac{n_{\square}+ e^{i2\pi/3} n_{\bigcirc} + e^{i4\pi/3} n_\bigtriangleup}{n_{\square}+ n_{\bigcirc} + n_\bigtriangleup}, \ee which vanishes only when the $C_3$ symmetry is unbroken.
 When the symmetry is completely broken, PNC takes discrete values from $(1, e^{i2\pi/3}, e^{i4\pi/3} )$.
-The occurrence of PNC collected from consecutive experimental runs (Fig.~\ref{fig:f2}{\bf b}) explicitly shows that the superfluid state randomly acquires one of the three orientations.
-We then divide the experimental TOF images into three classes according to their PNC values, and then take the average within each class.
-The post-classification averaged results are shown in Fig.~\ref{fig:f2}{\bf a}.
-From these results, the Bragg-peaks of the momentum distribution form a reciprocal lattice of the hexagonal lattice, which means the lattice translation symmetry remains unbroken.
-We thus conclude the observed excited-band superfluid has Potts-nematic order.
+The occurrence of PNC collected from consecutive experimental runs (Fig.~\ref{fig:f2}{\bf b}) explicitly shows {that the atomic quantum state randomly acquires one of the three orientations.} The occurrence probability in the three orientations is approximately equal, with the slight difference caused by experimental imperfection.
+For example, a gradient magnetic field is added along the gravitational direction to compensate the earth gravity. {One of three laser beams (the one along the gravitational direction) forming the hexagonal lattice is linearly polarized while the other two are elliptically polarized.
+The laser beams then have different degree of fluctuations.
+The slight asymmetry observed in the distribution of Potts-nematic order is attributed to the imperfect equivalence among the three directions.
+We expect that switching to a lattice perpendicular to the gravitational direction could improve the symmetry of the distribution, which is not carried out here due to technical limitations in our experiment.}